jeremyfonte/InfiniDim/README.md

 # InfiniDim
-Implementation of an N-Dimensional array structure in Java Released under the Apache License, v2.0
+Implementation of an N-Dimensional array structure in Java<br>
+Released under the Apache License, v2.0